inspec/inspec/ISSUE_TEMPLATE.md

 **Choose one:** is this a 🐛 bug report or 🙋 feature request?

-Briefly describe the issue and the expected behavior
+Briefly describe the issue and the expected behavior.
+Also, please be aware of our [Code of Conduct](https://github.com/inspec/inspec/blob/master/CODE_OF_CONDUCT.md).

 ### 🌍 InSpec and Platform Version